 Our minimum belay age is 14 years old.
 There is no minimum age to climb.
 All participants must complete a waiver to be in the gym.
 You must be at least 18 years old to complete a waiver.

-I understand you have yoga, can you tell me about it?
+I understand you have yoga and fitness classes, can you tell me about them?

-Thanks for asking, of course we'll be happy to.
-We have a beautiful yoga studio where we offer daily classes.
-We offer a variety of yoga classes throughout the week by several instructors.
-These classes vary in style and teaching methods but all of our teachers are certified yoga instructors that have years of experience teaching their discipline of yoga.
+We have a beautiful studio where we offer daily classes.
+We offer a variety of yoga and fitness classes throughout the week by several instructors.
+These classes vary in style and teaching methods but all of our teachers are certified instructors that have years of experience teaching their discipline.

-Our yoga class schedule can be found on the yoga page.
+Our class schedule can be found on this page.

 If you have questions or concerns about a particular class you may email us and we will forward your inquiry to an instructor.